This regulation governs taught programmes leading to University awards.

 (b) Pursue the programme of study prescribed for the specified period of enrolment

-(c) Comply with supervision, residence and attendance requirements (see 3.
-2, 3. below)
+(c) Comply with supervision, residence and attendance requirements (see 6.3 and 6.4 below)

-(f) Pay such fees or other sums as may be prescribed
+(f) Pay such tuition fees as may be prescribed

 (g) Meet the specified assessment and examination requirements.